List of diets: Crash diets

 Crash diets are very-low-calorie diets used for the purpose of very fast weight loss.
-They describe diet plans that involve making extreme, rapid changes to food consumption, but are also used as disparaging terms for common eating habits which are considered unhealthy.
+They describe diet plans that involve making extreme, rapid changes to food consumption, but are also used as disparaging terms for common eating habits that are considered unhealthy.
 This diet is dangerous and can lead to sudden death when not done in a medically supervised setting.
-Several diets listed here are weight-loss diets which would also fit into other sections of this list.
-Where this is the case, it will be noted in that diet's entry.
+Several diets listed here are weight-loss diets that would also fit into other sections of this list.
+Where this is the case, it is noted in that diet's entry.